 In order to calculate the resistance using Eq.~\ref{eq:normal_resistance} we require the Fermi energy, $E_\textrm{F}$, of the leads.
 In order to determine a suitable $E_\textrm{F}$ we use measurements from prior experiments where the resistance-area product was found to be $R_\textrm{N}A = 600$ $\Omega$~\textmu m$^2$ \cite{Aref2014}.
 Using this value as a standard, we calculate the corresponding transmission value $T = 4 \times 10^{-5}$ using Eq.~\ref{eq:normal_resistance} and the quoted device cross-sectional area.
 Linearly interpolating between points in the transmission function of our 100\% coverage data set, we determine the corresponding $E_\textrm{F} \approx 0.7$ eV which we use for all subsequent calculations.

 Fig.~\ref{fig:toy_transport}~(b) shows $R_\textrm{N}A$ calculations using $E_\textrm{F} = 0.7$ eV, marked with a dashed line with the transmission results in Fig.~\ref{fig:toy_transport}~(a).
 Between 90-100\% coverage we have included extra points in intervals of 1\% to highlight the sharp increase in resistive behaviour as we approach 100\% coverage.
 This jump corresponds to the transition from metal conduction to insulating barrier.
-To show this clearly, the inset in Fig.~\ref{fig:toy_transport}~(b) shows horizontal dashed lines at multiples of one resistance quantum.
+To demonstrate this clearly, the inset in Fig.~\ref{fig:toy_transport}~(b) shows horizontal dashed lines at multiples of one resistance quantum.
 The darkest dashed line corresponds to $T = 1$, or a resistance value of $R_\textrm{N} A = 0.07$ $\Omega$~\textmu m$^2$ which is also marked on the main figure for clarity.
 Beyond this there are no modes to facilitate ballistic conduction and the device becomes insulating, i.e.~all conduction occurs via barrier tunnelling.
-We use the insights from this toy model study to inform our interpretation of results in later sections.